roxxe34/DishDash/README.md

    - On Windows: `venv\Scripts\activate`
    - On macOS and Linux: `source venv/bin/activate`
 5. Install the dependencies: `pip install -r requirements.txt`
-6. Set up the database:
+6. Set up the database: `python manage.py migrate`
-   - For SQLite: `flask db upgrade`
-   - For PostgreSQL: Set up your database credentials in the `.env` file and then run `flask db upgrade`
-7. Run the application: `flask run`
+7. Run the development server: `python manage.py runserver`
-8. Open your web browser and go to `http://localhost:5000` to access DishDash.
+8. Open your web browser and go to `http://localhost:8000` to access DishDash.

 ## Deployment

-DishDash is deployed on Heroku.
-You can access the live version of the application [here](https://dishdash.herokuapp.com/).
+DishDash can be deployed on platforms like Heroku or PythonAnywhere.
+Follow their respective documentation for deployment instructions.

 ## Contributing